debops/debops/docs/getting-started.rst

 inventory group work together in a cluster).
 At the moment switching between these modes after Redis is configured is not supported, therefore the choice should be made before deployment.
-The separate Redis instances can be later reconfigured to join a cluster, but role does not provide any support for that beyond the initial deployment.
+The separate Redis instances can be later reconfigured to join a cluster, but the role does not provide any support for that beyond the initial deployment.

-Role can be used to deploy multiple Redis clusters in the same environment, however this requires careful management of the Ansible inventory.
+The role can be used to deploy multiple Redis clusters in the same environment, however this requires careful management of the Ansible inventory.

 Standalone operation